-As at 31 December 2018, 8,600 debt securities (which include "exchange traded notes") were listed on the NYSE, six debt securities were listed on the NYSE Arca, 37 debt securities were listed on the NYSE American and 31 debt securities were listed on Nasdaq (source: Bloomberg).
-With respect to new issuances (which include "exchange traded notes"), for the 12 months ended 31 December 2018, 589 new debt issuances were listed on the NYSE, 11 new debt issuances were listed on the NYSE American, and one new debt issuance was listed on Nasdaq.
+As at 31 December 2019, 8,354 debt securities (which include "exchange traded notes") were listed on the NYSE, six debt securities were listed on the NYSE Arca, 45 debt securities were listed on the NYSE American and 38 debt securities were listed on Nasdaq (source: Bloomberg).
+With respect to new issuances (which include "exchange traded notes"), for the 12 months ended 31 December 2019, 791 new debt issuances were listed on the NYSE, 7 new debt issuances were listed on Nasdaq.
 No new issuances were listed on the NYSE Arca (Source: Bloomberg).